ParkerMartin537/Security-Repo/README.md

-# Security-Repo
-This Security repo is a repo where I will be uploading security documentation.
-This repo was made to help users who may need resources for their own security.
-However, it can be adapted for your own context if needed
+Hello Everyone, Welcome to my security repo.
+This is a security repo where I will upload security documentation.
+This documentation includes my security architecture, frameworks and protocols that I use.
+I have made this security repo to provide support for those who may want to improve their own personal security.
+It is also important to note that everything in this repo can be adapted to your own security needs and resources.
+This repo defines security as a evolving and threat-driven process to protect someone or something across physical, digital and social domains.
+If you wish to verify my work, all my security documentation has been signed with GPG.
+You can use the commands that will be below.
+I hope this security repo is useful to anyone who reads it.

+Verification commands:
+1. gpg --import public-key.asc - This imports the public key used to verify the security documentation
+2. gpg --verify "Architecture of Safety.pdf.asc" "Architecture of safety.pdf" - This command is specifically used for my security architecture.
+Make sure to adapt this command based on the document you are trying to verify.